merll/docker-map/docs/guide/containers/actions.rst

 Running scripts
 ---------------
-:class:`~dockermap.map.policy.resume.ResumeUpdatePolicy` also implements a :meth:`~dockermap.map.client.MappingDockerClient.run_script` action.
+The default client also implements a :meth:`~dockermap.map.client.MappingDockerClient.run_script` action.
 Its purpose is to run a script or single command inside a container and automatically perform the necessary creation, start, and cleanup, along with dependencies.
-Its usage is slightly different from the other actions: Container configuration name and map name are the first two arguments, as usual, but the third is only one optional instance name.
-Additionally, it supports the following optional arguments:
+Usage is slightly different from the other actions: Container configuration name and map name are the first two arguments -- as usual -- but the third is only one optional instance name.
+Additionally, the method supports the following optional arguments:

 * ``script_path``: This may either be a file or a directory on the Docker host.
 If it points to a file, this will be assumed to be the script to run via the command.
 The parent directory will be available to the container, i.e. all